matrix-org/matrix-spec-proposals/proposals/3720-user-status.md

-# MSCXXXX: User status endpoint
+# MSC3720: User status endpoint

 Matrix clients sometimes need a way to display additional information about a user.
 For example, when interacting with a Matrix user, it might be useful for